How to Stop the Paycheck-to-Paycheck Cycle

-For roughly three-quarters of Americans, this is a way of life—an endless cycle of money going out almost as soon as it comes in.
-Who needs that kind of stress in their lives?
-Certainly not you.
+For 78% of Americans, living paycheck to paycheck is a way of life—an endless cycle of money going out almost as soon as it comes in.(1)

 Related: 10 Items You Should Buy Generic